What is the PT and INR test?

 Having this test will take just a few minutes.
 A small amount of blood is taken from a vein in your arm with a needle.
 The blood is collected in tubes and sent to a lab.

 Ask your healthcare provider when and how you will get the results of the test.

 What does the test result mean?

 A PT/INR value higher than normal means your blood is taking longer than normal to form a clot.
-This may happen if you are taking the blood thinner warfarin, and it means that the warfarin is working.
+If you are taking a blood thinner, it means that the medicine is working.